Costs & Financial Aid

 The online Bachelor of Arts in Early Care & Education is a self-sustaining, fee-based program administered by the UW College of Education in partnership with UW Continuum College.

 Course fees for the program are less than those of many competing programs.
 Costs for the 2017–2018 academic year are $208 per credit.

 In addition to instructional costs, students pay other required fees each quarter.
 These include a registration fee, a technology fee and other charges.
 Costs for textbooks and other course materials are extra.
-All course costs and other fees are due at the start of each quarter and are subject to change.
+All course costs and other fees are due by the third Friday of the quarter.

 The program also requires the purchase of specific technology tools.
 See the Online Learning page for more details.